demisto/content/Packs/DemistoRESTAPI/Integrations/DemistoRESTAPI/DemistoRESTAPI_description.md

-Deprecated. use Core REST API instead.
+Deprecated.
+Use Core REST API instead.
 Creating API keys is done in the Demisto interface, under Settings -> Integrations -> API Keys